-- CISC: The CISC approach attempts to minimize the number of instructions per program but at the cost of increase in number of cycles per instruction.
+- CISC: The CISC approach attempts to minimize the number of instructions per program but at the cost of an increase in the number of cycles per instruction.

-Earlier when programming was done using assembly language, a need was felt to make instruction do more task because programming in assembly was tedious and error prone due to which CISC architecture evolved but with up rise of high level language dependency on assembly reduced RISC architecture prevailed.
+Earlier when programming was done using assembly language, a need was felt to make instruction do more tasks because programming in assembly was tedious and error-prone due to which CISC architecture evolved but with the uprise of high-level language dependency on assembly reduced RISC architecture prevailed.

-Example – Suppose we have to add two 8-bit number:
+Suppose we have to add two 8-bit numbers:

 - CISC approach: There will be a single command or instruction for this like ADD which will perform the task.

 - RISC approach: Here programmer will write the first load command to load data in registers then it will use a suitable operator and then it will store the result in the desired location.

 So, add operation is divided into parts i.e. load, operate, store due to which RISC programs are longer and require more memory to get stored but require fewer transistors due to less complex command.

 |Focus on software